prcwiek/landusepl/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-Display, convert and export CORINE Land Cover - CLC 2018 map to WAsP roughness file for a selected county in Poland.
+Display, convert and export CORINE Land Cover - CLC 2018 map to WAsP (Wind Atlas Analysis and Application Program) roughness file for a selected county in Poland.

 ### CORINE Land Cover - CLC 2018 for Poland